unikraft/docs/content/en/community/hackathons/sessions/debugging/content/Practical-Work_07.-Bonus.-Bad-ELF-in-Town.md

 We managed to build an ELF file that is valid when doing static analysis, but that can't be executed.
+We want to run this ELF file in unikraft in binary compatibility mode.
 The file is `bad_elf`, located in the `work/07-bad-elf/` folder.

 Running it triggers a segmentation fault message.